When it comes to building your foundations, soil type is really important as it will inform your choice of foundation system.

 A continuous strip of concrete supporting load-bearing walls.
 For a single storey building strip foundations will typically be 450mm wide and at least 200mm deep, and for two storeys 600mm wide and 200mm deep.

-Deep Strip Foundations: Deep strip foundations: Where strip foundations need to be at a lower level to reach soil with suitable bearing capacity, a wider, deeper trench can be dug to work in, and the strip foundations dug and poured at a lower level.
+Deep Strip Foundations: Where strip foundations need to be at a lower level to reach soil with suitable bearing capacity, a wider, deeper trench can be dug to work in, and the strip foundations dug and poured at a lower level.
 Walls are then built up to ground level in masonry.

 Due to the high cost of labour, deep strip foundations have largely been replaced by trench fill.
 Trenches are dug to a depth where the subsoil provides sufficient load-bearing capacity, and the whole trench is filled with concrete.
 Steel reinforcement may be added in areas close to trees.